 - Address long-standing health issues that have not been addressed

-To that end, the Superior Health Foundation is committed to providing up to two-thirds of its yearly grant giving to proactive projects SHF’s Grants Committee identifies, and working collaboratively with other funders, arrives at solutions.
+To that end, the Superior Health Foundation is committed to providing up to two-thirds of its yearly grant funding to proactive projects identified by SHF’s Grants Committee, and to working collaboratively with other funders.

 GRANT PRIORITIES-GENERAL GUIDELINES

 The Board, in making grant decisions, will place the greatest priority on projects that: